carbon-design-system/carbon-components-react/src/components/MultiSelect/README.md

 ## Use-cases

-If the variable array provided to the `items` attribute lacks a `label` property, the component would not render.
+If the variable array provided to the `items` attribute lacks a `label` property, the component will not render.
 You can have items in your array without a `label` field, as long as you provide the `itemToString` method that properly maps them.

 What the helper function `itemToString` does?<br/>